-To answer that question, we recently published a free eBook that details the essential components for developing a data-driven strategy to capture value from unsold inventory and reduce the volume of food that goes to waste.
-In this post, we dig deeper on three solutions for capturing data, focusing on how these tools complement one another and when to employ each.
-Download the eBook for additional information on the power of data and how companies are leveraging this knowledge for action.
+To answer that question, we published a free eBook that details the essential components for developing a data-driven strategy to capture value from unsold inventory and reduce the volume of food that goes to waste.
+In this post, we’ll dig deeper into three solutions for capturing data, focusing on how these tools complement one another and when to employ each.

 Solutions for collecting food waste data

-Food businesses have options to collect data on unsold inventory and food waste, which differ in terms of purpose, accuracy, completeness, continuity, and level of investment required.
-For this reason, food businesses can leverage multiple solutions to collect data and inform different phases of a food waste reduction initiative.
+Food businesses have several options to collect data on unsold inventory and food waste, but they differ in terms of purpose, accuracy, completeness, continuity and cost.
+For this reason, many food businesses leverage multiple solutions to collect data and inform different phases of their food waste reduction initiative.

-The maturity of a food company’s waste reduction program, coupled with its size and scale, will be helpful factors in determining the most appropriate and effective solution.
-Regardless of where a company is in the reduction process, it is important to identify and use a consistent, credible data collection strategy that provides the actionable insights necessary to drive forward the initiative.
+The maturity of a food company’s waste reduction program, coupled with its size and scale, help determine the most appropriate and effective solution.
+Regardless of where a company is in the reduction process, it’s important to identify and use a consistent, credible data collection strategy that provides the actionable insights necessary to drive the initiative forward.

 1. Waste audit

-A waste audit is a systematic review of a facility and its operations to quantify waste generation and identify activities that lead to avoidable waste.
-Waste audits are typically used as a discovery or education tool in the early stages of a food waste reduction initiative.
+A waste audit is a systematic review of a facility and its operations to measure waste generation and identify activities that lead to avoidable waste.
+Waste audits are typically used as discovery or education tools in the early stages of a food waste reduction initiative.
 When implemented effectively, a waste audit provides a snapshot in time of the types and amounts of waste an organization generates, which can be extrapolated to figure out aggregated volumes over an extended period of time.
-Resulting data and analysis can be leveraged to identify purchasing and operational behaviors that lead to certain items being wasted more than others, as well as a tool for engaging new and existing waste hauling service providers.
+Companies can then leverage the resulting data to identify purchasing and operational behaviors that lead to certain items being wasted more than others.
+Waste audit data is also valuable in engaging new and existing waste hauling service providers.

 A waste audit can be an effective discovery or education tool since the activity is 'hands on'.
 Image from University of Michigan.

 Waste audits help a company understand the ‘low hanging fruit’ that a reduction program can target.
-For example, if a company’s waste audit reveals large quantities of bagged lettuce are being trashed, this can trigger conversation on why this is happening and what can be corrected.
+For example, if a company’s waste audit reveals large quantities of bagged lettuce are being trashed, they can dig into why this is happening and what can be corrected.
 As companies try to get more granular with the data, the volume and type of waste that a business generates may limit the effectiveness of a waste audit.
-In addition, since waste audits only provide a ‘snapshot in time’, they must be conducted multiple times over a certain period to monitor progress.
+Plus, since waste audits only provide a ‘snapshot in time’, they must be done regularly to monitor progress.

 2. Tracking applications

-Whereas waste audits provide a ‘snapshot in time’, waste tracking applications help food businesses continuously collect waste generation data to inform behavioral and operational changes that facilitate reductions.
-Driven by the concept ‘what gets measured, gets managed,’ solutions provide hard data on the volume, type, and (sometimes) financial value of food that goes to waste in a distribution center or a kitchen, enabling staff to identify improvement areas and build a business case for investing in reduction solutions.
-Food companies that are struggling to capture actionable insights from audits may consider investing in tracking applications to get the data (such as the dates, shifts, or product categories that correspond to high waste generation) necessary to improve the effectiveness of a food waste reduction program.
+Whereas waste audits provide a ‘snapshot in time’, waste tracking applications help food businesses continuously collect data to inform behavioral and operational changes.
+Driven by the concept, “what gets measured gets managed,” solutions provide hard data on the volume, type, and (sometimes) financial value of food that goes to waste in a distribution center or a kitchen.
+This enables staff to identify improvement areas and build a business case for reduction solutions.
+Food companies that are struggling to capture actionable insights from audits may consider investing in tracking applications to get the real-time data (such as the dates, shifts or product categories that generate waste) necessary to improve the reduction program’s effectiveness.

 Foodservice employees use a waste tracking tool to measure kitchen prep waste.
 Image from BioCycle.

 There are a number of for-profit companies that offer waste tracking and analytics solutions, which differ by service offering, technology, and cost.
 Many of America’s leading foodservice providers, including Compass Group, Aramark, and Sodexo, use waste tracking tools to drive source reduction of wasted food.
-In addition, businesses have found waste tracking applications to be helpful at holding employees accountable for higher-than-average waste generation.
+Businesses often find waste tracking applications helpful in holding employees accountable for higher-than-average waste generation.